 Tereza Namutebi introduced him to the local authorities.
-She told him that Kanala was the owner of the land.
-She introduced him to Kanala at his home in Ndeeba.
+She told the owner of the land.
+She introduced him to Kanala at his home in Ndeeda.
 He developed the plot by constructing thereon four blocks of houses.
 The first houses were occupied in 1992.
 Nuwa Senyonjo occupies one house.
 The other houses are occupied by tenants.